henryharan/entropy/README.md

 # About Entropy Exploit

-    Entropy Exploit is an IP webcam exploit also named Netwave and GoAhead IP Camera exploit.
-Entropy is a powerful exploitation tool for webcams penetration testing.
+    Entropy Exploit is an IP webcam toolkit that includes Netwave and GoAhead IP Camera attack methods.
+Entropy is a powerful toolkit for webcams penetration testing.

 ***